Security Certifications and Regulations 101: FIPS and Why It Matters

 What is FIPS?

-Overseen in a joint effort between the National Institute of Standards and Technology (NIST) and the Communications Security Establishment (CSE) of the Government of Canada, the Federal Information Processing Standards constitute a validation that sets standards for these types of data security concerns.
-FIPS is designed for government-wide use to ensure an organization’s technologies meet security requirements and is appropriately protected.
+FIPS is designed for government-wide use to ensure an organization’s technologies meet security requirements and are appropriately protected.
 However, in addition to the government, many commercial organizations are turning to FIPS validation to ensure their mission-critical data is protected.

 The FIPS Publication 140-2 specifies requirements for cryptographic modules that protect sensitive information.
 In other words, it oversees how technology encrypts and safeguards private data to ensure it is kept safe in the event of a data breach or equipment loss.